philipribera/Prometron/README.md

 [Fontawesome](https://use.fontawesome.com)

 ## Project status
-This is the first version of the Quire editor, being a Beta version.
-The development will continue and the final product will be released later in 2019.
+This is a Beta version.
+No decision has been taken yet about releasing any future version/s.

 ## How to use
 Create an account at xxxxx.
 Then verify your email address and sign in.
 That's all, you're now ready to jump into a game!